 8. Naming conventions, titles, degrees

-Since I write so much in the healthcare space, I can’t tell you how many times within the SAME biography I have encountered MD and B.A.
+Because I write so much in the healthcare space, I can’t tell you how many times I have encountered MD and B.A. within the SAME biography.
 Are you sticking with periods or not?
 What about when a link to a page on the website says, “The Program for Highly Functional Children,” but the page title says, “Your Gifted Child”?
-Consider creating a cheatsheet for naming conventions.
+Consider creating a cheat sheet for naming conventions.
 They’re often a glaring mistake when used incorrectly.

-Nemours Children’s Health does this well in their brand guidelines document.
+Nemours Children’s Health does this well in its brand guidelines document.
 They explain how to correctly name their master brand (Nemours Children’s Health), as well as:

 - Different regions (Nemours Children’s Health, Delaware Valley)